 The Urban League of Greater Pittsburgh focuses on serving African-Americans and other minorities, but no one is ever turned away, helping more than 20,000 individuals in Pittsburgh and the surrounding counties last year alone.
 As the largest comprehensive social service/civil rights organization in Southwestern Pennsylvania, the Pittsburgh Urban League helps others to help themselves through extra-curricular educational opportunities, health advocacy, housing counseling, parental education and support for early childhood and youth development, hunger prevention services, sustainable wage career preparation, and other programs that lead to improved ability to achieve economic empowerment and self-reliance.
-Ninety-nine years of service to the African American community in our region has earned the Urban League the community’s trust.
+Over a century of service to the African American community in our region has earned the Urban League the community’s trust.
 The Urban League’s voice has gained a reputation for untarnished credibility which we strive to use strategically in order to reduce structural barriers and improve access to opportunities for those we serve.

 ULGP has an excellent track record for providing innovative and effective out of school time learning programming that’s designed to inspire, encourage, lead and cultivate youth to excel academically.

 Take Charge of Your Health Today: Reproductive healthcare

 Originally published: March 15, 2023 New Pittsburgh Courier The Urban League has been deeply committed to the health and well-being of children and families, and this can be seen in [...]

 Pittsburgh Urban League emphasizing economic opportunity in 105th year

 Originally published: 2/13/2023 Pittsburgh Post Gazette Just more than a year after he began leading the Urban League of Greater Pittsburgh, CEO Carlos T. Carter took to the pulpit Sunday [...]